dancer1325/rest-assured-wiki/GettingStarted.md

 testCompile 'io.rest-assured:scala-support:3.1.1'
 ```
 ## Non-maven users ##
 Download [REST Assured](http://dl.bintray.com/johanhaleby/generic/rest-assured-3.1.1-dist.zip) and [Json Schema Validator](http://dl.bintray.com/johanhaleby/generic/json-schema-validator-3.1.1-dist.zip) (optional).
 You can also download [XmlPath](http://dl.bintray.com/johanhaleby/generic/xml-path-3.1.1-dist.zip) and/or [JsonPath](http://dl.bintray.com/johanhaleby/generic/json-path-3.1.1-dist.zip) separately if you don't need REST Assured.
 If you're using Spring Mvc then you can download the [spring-mock-mvc](http://dl.bintray.com/johanhaleby/generic/spring-mock-mvc-3.1.1-dist.zip) module as well.
+If you're using Spring Web Test Client then you should download the [spring-web-test-client](http://dl.bintray.com/johanhaleby/generic/spring-web-test-client-3.1.1-dist.zip) module as well.
 If you're using Scala you may optionally download the [scala-support](http://dl.bintray.com/johanhaleby/generic/scala-support-3.1.1-dist.zip) module.
 Extract the distribution zip file and put the jar files in your class-path.

 # Static imports #